breyana/mostly-adequate-guide/README.md

 ## Quality Rubric

-- All exercises in the Mostly Awesome Guide are completed and pushed to GitHub: 25 pts
+- All exercises in the Mostly Awesome Guide are completed and pushed to GitHub: 25 pts (located in the *code* folder)
-- At least 5 exercises on CodeWars are completed: 25 pts (
+- At least 5 exercises on CodeWars are completed: 25 pts (Copies located in the *katas* folder)

 ### How to run tests
 ```